CocoaPods/guides.cocoapods.org/source/making/private-cocoapods.html.md

 There are a few steps to getting a private pods setup for your project; creating a private repository for them, letting CocoaPods know where to find it and adding the podspecs to the repository.

 ###1.
 Create a Private Spec Repo
 To work with your collection of private pods, we suggest creating your own Spec repo.
-If you plan on forking a library that is already part of the Master Spec repo, for now we suggest choosing a name that starts with a letter before `M` (due to spec repos loading in alphabetical order, see [#982](https://github.com/CocoaPods/CocoaPods/issues/982)).

 **You do not need to fork the CocoaPods/Specs Master repo.** Make sure that everyone on your team has access to this repo, but it does not need to be public.